 African Americans have fought in every war since our country was founded.
 Learn about their first armed service in America.

+Learn about the first African American to earn the Medal of Honor.
 Climb atop a horse and experience the life of 19th-century Buffalo Soldiers, as they patrolled the West.

 Mud, smoke and artillery—experience WWI from the trenches and through the eyes of Henry Johnson, a private in the Army.

 Hattiesburg’s own Ruth Bailey Earl stands in the center as a symbol of the indomitable spirit of the African American soldier and the African American woman.
 Take the wheel of an army truck in a convoy along the dangerous Red Ball Express supply route.
 Also explore the heroic contributions of the Tuskegee Airmen.